stackimpact/stackimpact-go/README.md

 * `HostName` (Optional) By default, host name will be the OS hostname.
 * `ProxyAddress` (Optional) Proxy server URL to use when connecting to the Dashboard servers.
 * `HTTPClient` (Optional) An `http.Client` instance to be used instead of the default client for reporting data to Dashboard servers.
-* `DisableAutoProfiling` (Optional) If set to `true`, disables the default automatic profiling and reporting. `agent.Profile()` and `agent.Report()` should be used instead.
+* `DisableAutoProfiling` (Optional) If set to `true`, disables the default automatic profiling and reporting.
+Manual or programmatic profiling should be used instead.
 Useful for environments without support for timers or background tasks.
 * `Debug` (Optional) Enables debug logging.
 * `Logger` (Optional) A `log.Logger` instance to be used instead of default `STDOUT` logger.

-Example:
+#### Basic example

 ```go
 package main